Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 The Pros and Cons of Investing

-Investing should be part of your healthy financial lifestyle, as it gives your money the chance to grow bigger than it could in savings.
+Investing should be part of every healthy financial lifestyle, as it gives your money the chance to grow bigger than it could in savings accounts.
 If the economic outlook is good, expect great returns.

-However, there are risks, such as local and global economic activities, the performance of the fund managers or brokers, and the reputation of the companies or businesses you invested in.
+However, there are factors to consider, such as local and global economic activities, the performance of the fund managers or brokers, and the reputation of the companies or businesses you invested in.
 These can affect the prices of stocks, mutual funds, and bonds.
 You might sustain losses.

 This is worrisome, especially if you’re an active trader or someone just looking to reap short-term benefits.
 But if you don't plan to touch the money in your investment accounts in the next five years or so, you can expect things to change eventually.
 Your money can grow again.